shlomiassaf/ngrid/apps/ngrid-docs-app/content/concepts/theming/theming.md

 @import '@pebula/ngrid/themes/default-light.css';
 ```

-Alternatively, you can just reference the file directly.
+Alternatively, you can [add your chosen CSS file to the styles array of your project's angular.json file](https://angular.io/guide/workspace-config#styles-and-scripts-configuration) or just reference the file directly.
 This would look something like:

 ```html
 <link href="node_modules/@pebula/ngrid/themes/default-light.css" rel="stylesheet">
 ```

-I> Most changes are you're using a custom UI plugin (e.g `@pebula/ngrid-material`).
+I> Most chances are you're using a custom UI plugin (e.g `@pebula/ngrid-material`).
 UI plugins usually offer additional pre-built themes, see the relevant plugin documentation for more details.

 ## Customized Themes (SCSS)